dragoon/dragoon.github.io/_posts/2012-12-06-django-best-practices-resources.md

 The discussion on how to support multiple settings (first link) is especially interesting, because django doesn't give any clue on how to create such configurations.

-Personally I ended up using <b>dj-skeletor</b> app from github: <a href="https://github.com/senko/dj-skeletor">https://github.com/senko/dj-skeletor</a>, which basically has a special settings folder, one base settings file, and then specific setting files that import everything from base.
-To use either of them, you just symlink the right file to <b>local.py</b>.
+Personally I ended up using **dj-skeletor** app from github: <a href="https://github.com/senko/dj-skeletor">https://github.com/senko/dj-skeletor</a>, which basically has a special settings folder, one base settings file, and then specific setting files that import everything from base.
+To use either of them, you just symlink the right file to **local.py**.